Pharmaceutical Quality Systems Training

 Do more than just reduce costs.
 Learn how to simplify systems and add value to your company.
-In this intensive, highly interactive four-day course you learn the essential elements of an effective, compliant and modern pharmaceutical quality system (PQS).
+In this intensive, highly interactive course you learn the essential elements of an effective, compliant and modern pharmaceutical quality system (PQS).
 We show you how to implement, monitor and manage a quality system that meets the needs of all major international regulatory agencies.

 As QPs and quality professionals, you cannot certify or release products and stay in business unless your PQS is under control.
 A vast majority of adverse inspection findings relate to the PQS.
 Our course helps you decide if yours is effective, fit for purpose and working well or if not, you will learn what to do.